Big Creek Great Smoky Mountains National Park

 Bridge at Baxter Creek Trail

 The Baxter Creek Trail takes you up Mt.
-Sterling, and is considered one of the toughest day hike trails in the Great Smoky Mountains National Park.
+Sterling and is one of the toughest day hike trails in the Great Smoky Mountains National Park.
 The trail climbs 4,200 feet in about 6 miles.

 If you're not into doing the full hike, you can hike a short distance out.
 At about 1/3 a mile from the trailhead, you'll see a small trail that heads right.